SAP-archive/teched2021-DAT163/exercises/ex0/README.md

-# Level 1 Heading
+# Introduction

-In this exercise, you will...
+In this part, you will learn about the main capabilities in SAP Data Intelligence Metadata Explorer, then you will get a preview about the dataset used in the hands-on.

-## Level 2 Heading
+## SAP Data Intelligence

 After completing these steps you will have....